icopy-site/awesome/docs/awesome/awesome-theravada.md

 - [Lessons in Practical Buddhism](https://www.sirimangalo.org/text/lessons-in-practical-buddhism/) - Practical teachings to help people live in peace and happiness.
 - [The Collected Teachings of Ajahn Chah](https://forestsangha.org/teachings/books/the-collected-teachings-of-ajahn-chah-single-volume?language=English) - Single volume containing many of Ajahn Chah's talks that convey the teachings in a direct, simple, yet profound manner.
 - [The Four Noble Truths](https://forestsangha.org/teachings/books/the-four-noble-truths?language=English) - Booklet by Ajahn Sumedho that serves as an introduction to the Four Noble Truths and Noble Eightfold Path.
+- [A Handful of Leaves](http://www.ahandfulofleaves.org/) - Books and papers that might be hard to find in hard copy format.

 ## Dhamma Talks

 ### Audio

 - [BuddhaNet](http://www.buddhanet.net/audio-talks.htm) - Sample of talks from teachers of several traditions, both lay and ordained.
+- [Buddhist Society of Western Australia](http://podcast.bswa.org/) - Talks from the BSWA organized by teacher and category.
 - [dhamma.audio](https://dhamma.audio/) - Library of teachings from a wide variety of places, sortable by teacher and collection.
 - [dhammatalks.org](http://www.dhammatalks.org) - English translations of suttas, audio talks, and books by Thanissaro Bhikkhu.
 - [Tisarana](https://tisarana.ca/teachings-audio/) - Recorded talks from Tisarana Buddhist Monastery in Canada.